laro/Cilia/3 Advanced/5 Aliasing.md

 ---

-permalink: /advanced/aliasing/
+## permalink: /advanced/aliasing/

 description: "Cilia aliasing: using for member variables and functions.
 Type aliases, enables CamelCase wrapper design."
----

 # Aliasing of Variables, Functions, and Types

-Create an alias with `using`.
+Create an alias with the `using` keyword.
+As in C++, but with extended scope.

 ## Member **Variable** Alias